terensu-desu/asosam4/README.md

+## Author Notes:
+This was my first live version of a personal website.
+Here you can see my early understanding of React, React-Router, and the grid-based style library MaterializeCSS.

+I called it a A Song of Script and Markup as a reference to one of my favorite book series, A Song of Ice and Fire.

+## Create-React-App Info:
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>